XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/diagnose-test-failures.md

 ```
 SEVERE: The failed tests correspond to the following specifications:
-- XEP-0030 (version 2.5.0) section 8:	"The following rule[s] apply to the handling of service discovery requests sent to bare JIDs: In response to a disco#info request, the server MUST return a <service-unavailable/> error if [...] [t]he requesting entity is not authorized to receive presence from the target entity." (as tested by 'ServiceDiscoveryIntegrationTest.testQueryInfoWithoutPresenceSubscriptionBareJidWithoutNode (Normal)')
+- XEP-0030 (version 2.5.0) section 8:	"The following rule[s] apply to the handling of service discovery requests sent to bare JIDs: In response to a disco#info request, the server MUST return a <service-unavailable/> error if [...] [t]he requesting entity is not authorized to receive presence from the target entity." (as tested by 'DiscoIntegrationTest.testInfoNoSub (Normal)')
 ```

 Each line contains these bits of information:
 - A reference to the specification (and section) identifier: `XEP-0030 (version 2.5.0) section 8`
 - A quote of the specification that in more detail describes the functionality that is subject of the (failed) test:
   > The following rule[s] apply to the handling of service discovery requests sent to bare JIDs: In response to a disco#info request, the server MUST return a <service-unavailable/> error if [...] [t]he requesting entity is not authorized to receive presence from the target entity.
-- The name of the test that failed: `(as tested by 'ServiceDiscoveryIntegrationTest.testQueryInfoWithoutPresenceSubscriptionBareJidWithoutNode (Normal)')`
+- The name of the test that failed: `(as tested by 'DiscoIntegrationTest.testInfoNoSub (Normal)')`

 ### Referencing the XMPP traffic